 Yesterday, the United States House Judiciary Committee considered H.J.
-Resolution 79, legislation to remove one of the few barriers left to finally add the Equal Rights Amendment to the Constitution: the 1982 deadline for ratification.
+Resolution 79, legislation to remove one of the few barriers left to finally add the Equal Rights Amendment to the Constitution: a 1982 deadline for ratification.

 We’re here this morning at the Judiciary Committee for a hearing to remove the time limit for the ratification or the Equal Rights Amendment!
 We’ll be live tweeting from the gallery, stay tuned 🌟 pic.twitter.com/dlHiJTNPbz— Feminist Campus (@feministcampus) November 13, 2019

-And about RBG … let’s leave interpreting the Constitution to her.
-She may have been quoted in the past saying that she hopes the ERA process starts over, but that’s probably the only thing that she and opponents to the ERA agree on.
-Anti-equality lawmakers using RBG’s words as justification of their opposition to the ERA is not only problematic, but it’s also half-baked: using RBG, a supporter of abortion access, to highlight their position on an amendment in which their only other talking point is how the amendment would support abortion access …. is questionable.
-Why would they put her, a Supreme Court Justice whose legacy of working for gender equality would be fully protected by the ERA’s passage, on a pedestal in committee?
+And about RBG—she may have been quoted in the past saying she hopes the ERA process starts over, but that’s probably the only thing she and ERA opponents can agree on in terms of the amendment.
+Anti-equality lawmakers using RBG’s words as justification for their opposition to the ERA is half-baked: wielding the quote of a known supporter of abortion access to highlight their position on an amendment in which their only other talking point is how the amendment would support abortion access is questionable and contradictory.
+Why would those opposing equality put her, a Supreme Court Justice whose legacy of working for gender equality would be preserved by the ERA’s passage, on a pedestal in committee?

-Ultimately, after about an hour and a half of representatives presenting their opinions on the deadline removal resolution, it passed by a vote of 21-11, which I only know because Representative Johnson requested an official vote count after yelling “nay!” as loud as he could within reason.
+Ultimately, after about an hour and a half of representatives presenting their opinions on the deadline removal resolution, it passed by a vote of 21-11, which I only know because Representative Johnson resentfully requested an official vote count after yelling “nay!” as loud as he could within reason.